YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The timing also matters.
 A drink on day 2 is not the same as a drink after the early protection period has passed.
 I am much more cautious when the scalp is still fresh, tender, and in the most active healing phase.

-Patients should also be honest about quantity.
+Be clear about quantity.
 A small drink and heavy drinking are not the same medical story.
 The body responds differently, and the behavior around the drinking is usually different too.

 Why do clinics give different alcohol timelines?